When Can Infants Eat Yogurt And Other Dairy Products?

 The first foods offered should provide iron and zinc such as fortified infant cereals and pureed meats.
 Initially, these complementary foods are offered in small amounts in addition to breastmilk and gradually increase in variety and amount.
 At this point, you can try to introduce your baby to whole milk yogurt and cottage cheese (the recommended serving size for an 8- to 12-month-old child is about 1/4 to 1/2 cup).
 It may take time to gain acceptance to a new food, so don’t worry if it takes several attempts before he or she accepts it.

 Around 9 months old, he or she may be ready to start trying finger foods such as a half-ounce serving of cheese.
 How will you know?
 Some key signs include: oral skills to handle non-liquid foods, an interest in food by bringing foods to the mouth and the ability to grasp objects.
 Make sure the cheese is sliced or cut up into very small, bite-sized pieces and watch closely to avoid issues with choking.

 12 Months: Whole milk

 After your baby’s first birthday, you can start to serve plain, whole milk.
-According the AAP, 2-3 dairy servings (1/2 cup milk or yogurt, 1/2 ounce of cheese) are recommended per day.
+According to the AAP, 2 to 3 dairy servings (1/2 cup milk or yogurt, 1/2 ounce of cheese) are recommended per day.
 According to experts, most toddlers need the extra calories from the fat.